 The annual event is a big deal for hundreds of outsiders who come here to wander the fields and woods, and meet the 30 or so poets, composers, painters, dancers, architects, and journalists: artists-in-residence tucked away in simple, sufficient studios for a few weeks, in near obscurity.

 NEXT is produced at WNPR.
-Our host this week is Jill Kaufman if New England Public Radio.
-Our regular host is John Dankosky
+Our host this week is Jill Kaufman of New England Public Radio.
+Our regular host is John Dankosky.

 Producer: Andrea Muraskin